sleinen/switchdrive-ansible/doc/NCTest.md

 Setting up the db for the first time is a brittle step and may go wrong several times in a row just run initdb several times until it is ok.

+## create db

+Normally the steps above create an owncloud db ready to be used.
+However in this sharded setup we need dbs a01 ... a20.
+One for each shard.
+Let's create them manually:

+    ssh db1.nzdrive
+    /root/mariadb

+    CREATE DATABASE IF NOT EXISTS `a01` ;
+    GRANT ALL ON `a01`.* TO 'owncloud'@'%' ;
+    FLUSH PRIVILEGES ;

 # install nfs and redis servers

     ansible-playbook -i inventories/nzdrive playbooks/nfsservers.yml